 We will have high energy games and activities geared toward 6th-8th graders.
 There will be times of worship and teaching.
 Students will be encouraged to lead in all areas.

 Students will gather in homes off-campus and have a conversation about God, the Bible, and the World they live in.
-(Contact at 803-327-7181 Church Office for Address)
+(Contact at 803-327-7181 Church Office for more info,)

 What does SEBO mean?

 Sebo is a word from the old testament that simply means “worshipper”.
 Worship is giving something or someone worth.
 It is what you give your time, your devotion, your affection, your finances, your heart to.
 Worshipping God is the reason we were created.
 On Sunday nights we want students to grow in their relationship with God and to learn how to become better worshippers.
 Students will have lots of fun and play some cool games, along with hanging out with other students, but our #1 focus is discovering God through His Word.

 Small groups meet every Wednesday to discuss the Word of God and how it affects your everyday life.
 In this setting, you'll find genuine people to hold you accountable, pray for you, and care about you.
 (Be Held Accountable to Living like Jesus.)